Open-Source-Compliance/package-analysis/README.md

 # package-analysis
 This repo contains license and copyright analysis results of open source packages.
-It further contains other license compliance relevant artifacts, which might be of value for others.

 The objective of the project is to lower the required effort for all who want to make use of OSS in a license compliant way.